deprecate/sublime-init/README.md

 ### Manually:

+There are two ways of installing sublime-init:
+#### Method 1:
-Clone or download this project into a folder named "SublimeYeoman" in your Sublime Text 2 Packages folder.
-If you're not sure where your Packages folder is, use menu `Preferences/Browse Packages...`
+1. Create a folder named `SublimeYeoman` in the `Packages` folder for Sublime Text 2.

+   (If you're not sure where your Packages folder is, Go to: menu --> `Preferences/Browse Packages...`)

+    -or-

+    `{home}/Library/Application Support/Sublime Text 2/Packages/` is the defalt path on a MAC.

+2. Clone or download this project into the folder `SublimeYeoman` that you have created.

+   The clone or download will create a folder named `sublime-init`.

+3. Once the colne or download has completed proccede to the new folder `sublime-init`.

+   (`{home}/Library/Application Support/Sublime Text 2/Packages/SublimeYeoman/sublime-init`)

+4. Select all the contents in the `sublime-init` folder and move them to the folder that you had created named `SublimeYeoman`.

+5. see P.S.

+#### Method 2:
+1. Clone or download `sublime-init` into your `Packages` folder. (see Method 1 if needing help locating this folder)

+2. Once clone or download is complete change the folder named `sublime-init` to `SublimeYeoman`.

+3. see P.S.

+##### P.S : You need to restart your editor after installing the plugin.

+#### To clone from command line:
+On MAC:

+1.Open Terminal or your application of choice.

+2.`$cd` into the `Packages` folder of Sublime Text 2.

+The Default path for Sublime Text 2 is `{home}/Library/Application Support/Sublime Text 2/Packages/`

+3. run this command:`$git https://github.com/yeoman/sublime-init.git`

+4. Follow steps from Method 1 -Step 3 or Method 2 -Step 2.

-Optionally, set up a key binding.
-I like to override Control-Shift-N in menu `Preferences/Key Bindings - User`
+#### Set up a key binding - (Optional) -
+I like to override Control-Shift-N

+Go to: menu --> `Preferences/Key Bindings - User`

 	[
 		{ "keys": ["ctrl+shift+n"], "command": "project_maker" }
 	]

-P.S : You need to restart your editor after installing the plugin.

 ## Usage

 Invoke "SublimeYeoman" from the command palette to show a Quick Panel list of available templates.
+Top Menu --> `Tools` --> `Command Palette` and start typing `SublimeYeoman`.
+If you used the optional `Key Binding` it will populate next to the Package name.

 ![screen shot 2013-07-18 at 16 17 17](https://f.cloud.github.com/assets/110953/820070/4c290c7e-efbd-11e2-9a0c-2eb4b4425d75.png)